-PROCUREMENT CARD (P-CARD) PROGRAM CARDHOLDER AGREEMENT POLICIES & PROCEDURES FOR PROCUREMENT CARD USAGE

-(Please Print or Type Full Name) , hereby certify that I have been trained in the proper use & procedures for the City of Vineland's understand the rules & requirements for the usage of t , , , I fully understand that violations of these rules madisciplinary action up to and including termination of e Procurement Card Program, its policies and procedures. y result in revocation of the privilege of use and/or employment.
-I also understand that inappropriate use of e all costs associated with such improper use of the card.
-Cardholder: Approvals: (P-Card Cardholder's - Print Full Name) (Chief Financial Officer) (P-Card Cardholder's - Signature) (QPA, Program Manager) #// - (Date Training completed & Policies & Procedure Manual was provided to the Cardholder)
+PROCUREMENT CARD (P-CARD) PROGRAM CARDHOLDER AGREEMENT POLICIES & PROCEDURES FOR PROCUREMENT CARD USAGE l, , hereby certify that I have been trained in (Please Print or Type Full Nam ne) the proper use & procedures for the City of Vineland's fully understand the rules & requirements for the usage ram and that I I hereby agree to follow the provisions of procedures.
+I fully understand that violations of these rand/or disciplinary action up to and including terrinappropriate use of the City Procurement Card may such improper use of the card. rules may result in revocation of the mination of employment.
+I also ne privilege of use understand that Cardholder: Approvals: (P-Card Cardholder's - Print Full Name) (Chief Financial Officer) (P-Card Cardholder's - Signature) (QPA, Program Manager) #/ (Last Four (4) Digits of (Date Card Issued) Assigned Card Number) (Date Training completed & Policies & Procedure Manual was provided to the Cardholder)